 This topic will be discussed…

-Here, voice refers both to its strict grammatical definition (active v. passive), and to grammatical points of view, e.g. first person singular (I), first person plural (We), impersonal forms of addressing the reader etc. In my experience, even really experienced authors sometimes mix and match between these different forms over the course of a book or research paper.
-Extreme switching breaks the flow and style of the text and makes it difficult for the reader to follow, so it is worth learning to follow these “switches”.
+Here, voice refers both to its strict grammatical definition (active v. passive), and to grammatical points of view, e.g. first person singular (I), first person plural (We), as well as impersonal forms of addressing the reader.
+In my experience, even really experienced authors sometimes mix and match between these different forms over the course of a book or research paper.
+Extreme switching breaks the flow and style of the text and makes it difficult for the reader to follow, so it is something to watch out for!

-The second sense of voice is that of the researcher being able to articulate opinions on paper, using any of the personal or impersonal forms mentioned above.
+The second sense of voice is that of the researcher being able to articulate opinions on paper.
+To achieve this, they will use some of the personal or impersonal forms mentioned above.
 In Anglo-American academia, there is often an emphasis on the author articulating independent original ideas that they reach after individual consideration of a topic.
 For instance:

 This paper argues that climate change denial is a significant threat to humanity